Skip to main content

 • Transfer learning reduces per-task engineering

-For AI/ML Engineers:
+For AI/ML engineers:

-• Robot dynamics (kinematics, dynamics, control theory basics)
+• Learn robot dynamics (kinematics, control theory)

-• Consumer robot assistants with genuine manipulation capability
+• Consumer robot assistants with genuine manipulation capability (maybe)

-• Warehouse automation that handles unstructured environments
+• Warehouse automation handling unstructured environments

 • Manufacturing systems that adapt without reprogramming